 - Carla generates a random number and gives the hash of the number to Alex.

-- Alex pays Bart, but adds the condition that if Bart wants to claim the payment, he has to provide the random number that generated the hash Carlo gave to Alex.
+- Alex pays Bart, but adds the condition that if Bart wants to claim the payment, he has to provide the random number that generated the hash Carla gave to Alex.

-- Bart pays Carlo, but he adds the same condition to the payment.
+- Bart pays Carla, but he adds the same condition to the payment.

 - Carla claims the payment by providing the random number, thus exposing the random number to Bart.